Neven-Corp/Baron/README.md

-# Ignite Game Libary
+# Baron

-Ignite is a game libary written in pure
+Baron is a game library for Java.

+## Development

+Join the Discord server to discuss the development of Baron.

+Baron is currently in development and is not yet ready for use.